sushiS0N/soba/README.md

 - Visualization: Built-in Ecotect-style color mapping for results
 - Production-Ready: Designed for fast-paced architectural production environments

-System Architecture: Maya UI  <──USD──>  FastAPI <──USD──>  OptiX
+## System Architecture: Maya UI  <──USD──>  FastAPI <──USD──>  OptiX
+The system decouples the heavy compute capability from the DCC (Digital Content Creation) viewport using a microservices architecture.
+This prevents the "frozen UI" problem common in single-threaded analysis tools and resolves critical OpenGL/CUDA context conflicts.
 ![DiagramHQ_invert](https://github.com/user-attachments/assets/c3f2f998-7512-4799-80d7-cc83a9388d65)

+## Data Flow Pipeline
+1. **Client (Maya/Rhino)**: The Python client extracts geometry and analysis parameters (EPW weather data, date/time ranges).

+2. **Serialization (OpenUSD)**: Data is composed into a USD stage.
+Mesh data is flattened, and analysis parameters are injected as custom stage metadata.

+3. **Transport (FastAPI)**: The USD payload is sent asynchronously to the analysis server.

+4. **Compute (C++/OptiX)**:

+- The server deserializes the USD stage.

+- Geometry is uploaded to the GPU

+- Custom OptiX kernels perform ray-traced solar exposure calculations.

+5. **Result**: Results are written back into the USD file as displayColor primvars and returned to the client for immediate visualization.

 The system consists of three main components:
 1. **Maya Plugin** (`solarUI.py`): User interface and USD export
 2. **FastAPI Server** (`server.py`): Job management and queue processing
 3. **OptiX Engine** (`optix_engine.py`): GPU-accelerated ray tracing

-## Technical Evolution
+## Technical Evolution and Challenges

 SOBA's architecture evolved through three major iterations, each solving specific production bottlenecks:

 ### V1: Standalone C++ Engine
-Initial proof-of-concept with direct geometry loading and CPU-based ray tracing.
-Worked well for testing but required manual file conversion and lacked integration with design workflows.
+- **Implementation**: a standalone console application using Möller–Trumbore's algorithm
+- **Bottleneck**: execution time was prohibitive for fast design iterarions - Big O(rays * primitives).
+Lacked integration with DCC

 ### V2: Maya-Integrated CUDA
-After refactoring the engine with CUDA I integrated Teo Karra's GPU BVH to make it faster.
-This eliminated the export step but encountered a critical issue: the system was very cumbersome to setup and unstable at times.
-As OptiX can be up to 40% faster than production CUDA code, I tried integrating it but its context was clashing with Maya's own OpenGL, even when loding it into another thread.
+- **Implementation**: refactored the engine to use CUDA and integrated Teo Karra’s GPU BVH directly into the Maya process - average Big O(logM)
+- **The critical faliure**: wile performance improved, integrating the CUDA context directly into Maya's process caused instability.
+Specifically, OptiX context creation clashed with Maya's internal OpenGL viewport context, leading to driver timeouts and crashes even when threaded

 ### V3: Server-Based Architecture (Current)
-Separated the ray tracing engine into an independent server process, solving the context conflict while adding several production benefits:
+- **Implementation**: I separated the rendering engine into an independent process managed by a FastAPI server.
+This allowed OptiX to work as a standalone engine avoiding conflicts with future DCC's integrations.
 - **Non-blocking workflow**: Maya remains responsive during analysis
 - **Centralized processing**: Multiple designers can queue jobs without local GPU requirements
 - **Data persistence**: Results stored in database for training ML models and performance benchmarking